LuciaGomZa/INTERSPEECH2025_Depression/README.md

 │   └── ...
 ```

-* **DEPTALK**: a dataset capturing casual conversations between 101 participants and fully automated virtual humans expressing various emotions (in Spanish).
-This dataset is private.
-The organization of the data expected in the code is as follows:
+* ➡️ **DEPTALK**: a dataset capturing casual conversations between 101 participants and fully automated virtual humans expressing various emotions (in Spanish).
+This dataset is private and not publicly available.
+The code in this repository expects the DEPTALK data to be organized in the following directory structure:
 ```
 <root_folder>/
 ├── <user_id>_Conversations/